British Columbia Archaeological Impact Assessment: Heritage Conservation Act

-The British Columbia Heritage Conservation Act has been put into place in order to protect provincial heritage sites, objects, and other heritage property determined suitable by the Provincial Government of British Columbia.
-In a simpler sense, this act has been put in place to record and maintain historic buildings in British Columbia that hold significant importance to the history and culture of British Columbia, for both aboriginal and non-aboriginal lineage.
-First Nations of British Columbia have the ability to make an agreement with the Provincial Government under this act to protect what they may classify as a cultural or heritage site, these applications by First Nations must be approved by the Lieutenant Governor in Council of British Columbia.
-If there is another provincial act that conflicts with the interests of this act, in regards to heritage sites within British Columbia this Heritage Conservation Act will prevail.
+The British Columbia Heritage Conservation Act has been put into place in order to protect provincial heritage sites, objects, and other heritage property that hold collective importance to the history and culture of British Columbia, for both aboriginal and non-aboriginal peoples.
+First Nations of British Columbia have the ability to make an agreement with the Provincial Government under this act to protect what they may classify as a cultural or heritage site, these applications by First Nations must be approved by the Minister.
+If another provincial act conflicts with the interests of this act in regards to heritage sites within British Columbia the Heritage Conservation Act will prevail.
 With the consent of the Lieutenant Governor in Council the minister may establish and distinguish heritage classifications and policies in accordance with heritage sites and object(s) managed by the government.
 The Heritage Conservation Act of British Columbia can delegate essentially what qualifies as historical and can claim any unclaimed historical and/or cultural property and call it as its own.
 The result of the object or site, can end up in a museum or as a preserved site by the Provincial Government of British Columbia.
-Essentially this act would provide certainty to the preservation of archaeological artefacts and would protect the area, along with the excavated arte/ecofacts found during an archaeological excavation, a development, and/or a discovery.
+Essentially this act would provide certainty to the preservation of archaeological heritage sites along with the excavated artifacts recovered during a development or an archaeological excavation.